 The length of a pre-trial diversion program varies between states and for felonies and misdemeanors.
 For misdemeanors, they generally run from six months to a year, while felonies generally run for one to two years.
 But always check with your particular state and jurisdiction to learn more about your specific situation.

 If the defendant fails to meet the conditions of the pretrial diversion program, prosecutors can put the defendant on trial as if no diversion had taken place.

 Deferred adjudication (also called "a stay of adjudication") begins after a defendant has pleaded guilty or nolo contendere.
 In this way, it resembles probation, but in most other respects a deferred adjudication proceeds similarly to a pretrial diversion.

 Even though the defendant pleads guilty or nolo contendere in a deferred adjudication, the court will not enter a judgment of guilt.
-Instead, the court will lay out a number of conditions that the defendant must meet.
+Instead, the court will lay out several conditions that the defendant must meet.
 If the defendant meets the conditions, the charges are dismissed and the defendant won't have a record of conviction.

-However, if the defendant doesn't satisfy the conditions, the court will enter a judgment and determine a punishment.
-At this point, the defendants record will show a conviction.
+If the defendant doesn't satisfy the conditions, the court can enter a judgment and sentence the defendant.
+At this point, the defendant's record will show a criminal conviction.

 Differences Between Pre-Trial Diversion and DEJ

-The main difference between a deferred adjudication and a pretrial diversion is that, in a deferred adjudication, a defendant must first plead guilty or nolo contendere.
-This means that, if the defendant doesn't fulfill the conditions of the deferred adjudication, the state doesn't have to put the defendant back on trial for the crime.
+The main difference between deferred adjudication and pretrial diversion is that, in a deferred adjudication, a defendant must first plead guilty or nolo contendere.
+This means that, if the defendant doesn't fulfill the conditions of the deferred adjudication, the state doesn't have to go back to the trial.
 Instead, the court simply enters its judgment and sentence.